CatalogueOfLife/portal-components/README.md

 A [browsable taxonomic tree](https://www.catalogueoflife.org/data/browse), takes three properties:

 1. `catalogueKey` - the dataset key from the [Catalogue of Life ChecklistBank](https://www.checklistbank.org/)
 2. `pathToTaxon` - The local path to the taxon page of your website (for links in the taxon tree to point towards).
+Alternatively, you can provide a callback function taking the taxonID as parameter as seen in [this example](https://github.com/CatalogueOfLife/portal-components/issues/27#issuecomment-1144524981).
 3. `defaultTaxonKey` - (Optional) Initially expand the tree down to this taxon.
 4. `pathToDataset` - (Optional, only relevant for datasets compiled from other source datasets) The local path to the source dataset page of your website (for links in the taxon tree to point towards).
 5. `showTreeOptions` - (Optional) show toggles for extinct taxa and info (estimates, providers etc)